0XPYEX0/FlyWithFood/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Report Bug
-about: Create a report to help us improve
+about: Create an issue about a bug to help us improve
-title: "[Bug Report] "
+title: "[Bug] "
 labels: Bug, 尚未测试
 assignees: ''